Analytics built by: Location, Inc.

 With 2,665,039 people, 1,129,908 houses or apartments, and a median cost of homes of $379,440, Chicago real estate prices are well above average cost compared to national prices.

 Large apartment complexes or high rise apartments are the single most common housing type in Chicago, accounting for 41.96% of the city's housing units.
 Other types of housing that are prevalent in Chicago include duplexes, homes converted to apartments or other small apartment buildings ( 28.31%), single-family detached homes ( 25.89%), and a few row houses and other attached homes ( 3.54%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Chicago primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Chicago has a mixture of owner-occupied and renter-occupied housing.